 Charmed Kafka Documentation - Reference Performace Tuning

-This section contains some suggested values to get the better performance from Charmed Kafka.
+This section contains some suggested values to get a better performance from Charmed Kafka.

 # ensures low likelihood of memory being assigned to swap-space rather than drop pages from the page cache